amanchokshi/solshade/paper/paper.md

 # Acknowledgements

-*Solshade* was inspired by many interesting conversations with Anna O'Flynn, Anthony Zerafa & Chris Omelon at the McGill Arctic Research Station (MARS) on Axel Heiberg Island, 2025.
+I would like to thank Anna O'Flynn, Anthony Zerafa & Chris Omelon, for the many fascinating conversations at the McGill Arctic Research Station (MARS) on Axel Heiberg Island, 2025. *Solshade* is the first of many ideas which were sparked by these discussions.

+A. C. acknowledges support from the Trottier Space Institute Fellowship program, which enabled parts of this research.

 # References